 A typical Saturday in our house.
 In to town for ballet and coffee in the morning, home for a chicken roll for lunch and then out to watch Cork Daddy play rugby in the arvo.
 “Chicken on a bread roll” as the girls have coined it, is one of THE best meals you can eat.

-But what do you do if there is any leftover chook?
+But what do you do with the leftover chook?

 Well you make fried rice, of course.

-And if we ARE lucky enough to have a babysitter for Saturday night – it is ‘oh so good’ coming home from a night out to leftover Fried rice in the fridge!
+And if we’re lucky enough to have a babysitter for Saturday night – it’s ‘oh so good’ coming home from a night out to leftover fried rice in the fridge!

 Fried rice is hands down one of my favourite dishes on the planet.
-It is so versatile and the perfect thing to cook if we find ourselves at home on the weekend.
-It is great for the kiddies too and if I was to think of the one thing that I have made more than anything over the years – it would have to be this.
+It’s so versatile and the perfect thing to cook if we find ourselves at home on the weekend.
+It’s great for the kiddies too and if I was to think of the one thing that I’ve made more than anything over the years – it would have to be this.

 Soph and I used to go to great depths to try and ‘perfect’ the fried rice.
 I remember a trip to Eastwood shopping centre to track down some barbecued pork to add; I’ve bought steamed rice from a Chinese restaurant to see if it would taste better and served it up with store bought (and home made) prawn chips.

 So have a play around with it.
 It’s a great dish to master as it’s economical in the fact that you can seriously add any leftover bits and bobs from the fridge.

 Cork Daddy and I ARE actually expecting our babysitter to walk in the door any minute and we’re off in to town for a few drinks.